Developing a Gestational Diabetes App Like Malama Health: Features & Case Study

 A good remote patient monitoring app for diabetes in pregnancy can automate logging, provide personalized tips, and allow secure data sharing.

-In 2022, Malama Health started with founder Mika Eddy’s personal struggle with gestational diabetes.
+In 2022, the founder of Malama Health faced a personal struggle with gestational diabetes.

-Tired of pricking her finger and logging meals on paper, she knew there had to be a better way.
+She was tired of pricking her finger and logging meals on paper.

-It helps women track their blood sugar, meals, and health data easily.
+An easy solution to track blood sugar, meals, and health data.

 Malama Health has gained significant traction, attracting over 170 patients in its pilot study with the Santa Clara Valley Medical Center, with promising early results.